STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: Scientific instrument

 \subsubsection{Electronics}

-Atom interferometry experiments have all utilised a range of electronics, demonstrating the viability of all aspects of the electronic technology.
-The overall maturity of electronics technology could therefore be considered as TRL 4; however it is important to recognise further design work is required to ensure suitability for the flight environment leading to the general assessment for the electronics of TRL 3-4.
+Atom interferometry experiments have all utilized a range of electronics, demonstrating the viability of all aspects of the electronic technology.
+The overall maturity of electronics technology could therefore be considered as TRL 4; however it is important to recognize further design work is required to ensure suitability for the flight environment leading to the general assessment for the electronics of TRL 3-4.

 Table \ref{tab:TRL_electronics} in the annex summarizes the TRL of the electronics system components in 2022 and their expected value at the end of a potential Phase A in 2026.
 The development of electronics and control subsystem for the STE-QUEST payload, in a manner in that enables progression to reach the higher technology readiness levels later in the programme, is considered a key task of the payload development.